 - 1. Students must be enrolled at the school in order to try out for that school's cheerleading program.
 A student may be enrolled in only one school at a time.
 (Exception: See By-Law #1:45 (g) addressing eighth graders trying out.) - 2.
 Enrolled migrant students may try out for a cheerleading team, but may not represent the school at the varsity level during that school year until the migratory sit-out period has elapsed.
 (Reference: GHSA Constitution and By-Laws 1:60) - 3.
-An academically ineligible student may try out if he/she is passing all courses at the time of the tryout.
-(Reference: GHSA Constitution and By-Laws 1:50)
+A student athlete must be currently eligible to try out for a team.